Results from studies examining the treatment of fibromyalgia syndrome with various antidepressants.

 Details

 The meta-analysis by Häuser et al. (2009) examined the efficacy of antidepressants in the treatment of fibromyalgia syndrome.
-Several outcomes were assessed in the studies, including pain, fatigue, sleep, (depressed) mood, and health-related quality of life (variable outcome).
+Several outcomes were assessed in the studies, including pain, fatigue, sleep disturbances, (depressed) mood, and health-related quality of life (variable outcome).
+For all outcomes, a higher mean reflects a more negative outcome.

 Note